 Some interviews qualify for an "exempt" review by the IRB, while others require review under an Expedited procedure.
 Please see the information below to determine if your interview qualifies for Exempt review.
 Studies that fall under the Exempt category still must be submitted for review by the IRB.

 Please note: whenever feasible, researchers should use consent forms when conducting interviews.
-For an example of an interview consent form, please see Example Consent Form below.
+For an example of an interview consent form, please see Sample Consent Form.

 - interviewees are aware of their rights including the right to retract content and revoke consent for a limited time after completing the interview

 - interviewees consent to video or audio recording of the interview